cseti007/Qwen2.5-VL-Video-Captioning/README.md

 ## Configuration

-The captioner uses a TOML configuration file (```config.toml```) for all settings.
+The captioner uses a TOML configuration file (```captioning-config.toml```) for all settings.
 See the comments in the file for detailed explanations of all parameters.

 ## How to Run